anp-scp/django-to-rest/docs/community/contributing_to_django_to_rest.md

 Issues
 ------

-* Ensure that you discuss the topic before raising and issue.
+* Ensure that you discuss the topic before raising an issue.
 Check [Github discussions page](https://github.com/anp-scp/django-to-rest/discussions) for discussions.
 * Ensure that the issues are properly explained
 * Before raising an issue check if similar issue already exists in [Github issues page](https://github.com/anp-scp/django-to-rest/issues)